Freedom in the World

 Palestinian residents of the West Bank, Gaza, and East Jerusalem do not have the right to vote in national elections in Israel.
 Arabs in East Jerusalem who hold Israeli identity cards can vote in the city's municipal elections and can also vote in PA elections.

 The PA generally respects freedom of religion, though no law exists protecting religious expression.
-The basic law declares Islam the official religion of Palestine and also states that "respect and sanctity of all other heavenly religions [i.e., Judaism and Christianity] shall be maintained."
+The basic law declares Islam the official religion of Palestine and also states that "respect and sanctity of all other heavenly religions [that is, Judaism and Christianity] shall be maintained."
 The PA requires all Palestinians to be affiliated with a religion, which must be displayed on identification cards.
 Personal status law, which governs marriage and divorce, is based on religious law; for Muslims, it is derived from Sharia (Islamic law), and for Christians, from ecclesiastical courts.
-Some Palestinian Christians have experienced intimidation and harassment by radical Islamic groups and PA officials, leading many to emigrate from traditionally Christian towns like Bethlehem.
-In December 2003, the IDF reported that Palestinians fired on Jews visiting Joseph's tomb, a Jewish shrine in Nablus.
+Some Palestinian Christians have experienced intimidation and harassment by radical Islamic groups and PA officials, which has led many to emigrate from traditionally Christian towns like Bethlehem.
+In September, hundreds of Muslim men torched houses and vehicles in a Christian village in the West Bank.
+Also in September, Palestinians desecrated synagogues left in former Jewish settlements in Gaza.

 Labor affairs in the West Bank and Gaza are governed by a combination of Jordanian law and PA decisions.
 Workers may establish and join unions without government authorization.
 Palestinian workers seeking to strike must submit to arbitration by the PA Ministry of Labor.
 There are no laws in the PA-ruled areas to protect the rights of striking workers.
 Palestinian workers in Jerusalem are subject to Israeli labor law.

-Violence between Palestinians and settlers is not uncommon.
-Several Jewish settlers in the West Bank and Gaza Strip were ambushed and killed by Palestinian gunmen.
+Violence between Palestinians and settlers is common.
+Jewish settlers in the West Bank and Gaza Strip were ambushed and killed by Palestinian gunmen.
 These attacks generally go unpunished by the PA.
-Settlers sometimes attack Palestinians, often without serious legal penalties.
+Groups of settlers have attacked Palestinians and destroyed Palestinian property (such as olive groves), often without serious legal penalties.

 The intifada and Israeli closures of the Palestinian territories have exacted a serious toll on the Palestinian economy.
 According to the World Bank, nearly half of the Palestinian population lives below the poverty line of two dollars' income per day.
-Economic output plunged as tens of thousands of Palestinians who normally work in Israel were denied entry into the country at various times during the year in response to terrorist attacks.
-The EU also cut its aid to Palestinians in half in February because of corruption and mismanagement in the PA.
+In August, former World Bank president James Wolfensohn arranged the purchase and handover to Palestinians of approximately 4,000 greenhouses used by Israeli settlers in Gaza.
+After Israeli forces withdrew from Gaza, however, Palestinians there looted or destroyed many greenhouses.

 While Palestinian women are underrepresented in most professions and encounter discrimination in employment, they do have full access to universities and to many professions.
-Personal status law, derived in part from Sharia (Islamic law), puts women at a disadvantage in matters of marriage, divorce, and inheritance.
+Of the 2,500 candidates who participated in Palestinian municipal elections in May 2005, 400 were women.
+Personal status law, derived in part from Sharia, puts women at a disadvantage in matters of marriage, divorce, and inheritance.
 Rape, domestic abuse, and "honor killings," in which unmarried women who are raped or who engage in premarital sex are murdered by a relative, are not uncommon.
-Since societal pressures prevent reporting of such incidents, the exact frequency of attacks is unknown.
 According to media reports, an average of one honor killing a week takes place in the West Bank and Gaza.
-These murders often go unpunished, or perpetrators serve extremely short prison sentences.
+These murders often go unpunished.
+In April, reports emerged that Hamas was operating a "vice and virtue" unit in Gaza believed responsible for the murder of a 22-year-old woman killed while walking along a Gaza beach with her fiancé.
+The PA said it arrested two Hamas members involved with the intimidation campaign.